vTinMan/test_pubsub/README.md

-Experimental Publisher-Subsriber service based on HTTP, implemented on async_std without special web frameworks and libraries.
+Draft Publisher-Subscriber service based on HTTP, implemented on async_std without special web frameworks and libraries.

 ### Use case: